mortonalban0/notes/README.md

 1. Prioritize tasks: When you're working on a project, it'ss important to determine which tasks are most important and which can wait.
 By prioritizing your tasks in this way, you can make sure that you focus on the most critical aspects of your project first.
 2. Plan ahead: Always try to plan your projects in advance.
 Knowing what you need to do and when you want to have it done by can help to keep you on track and prevent last-minute panic.
 Break down your goals into smaller, manageable tasks and set deadlines for each one.
 3. Stay organized: Use project management tools, such as Trello or Asana, to track your progress and make notes on each task.
 Keeping your workspace clean and organized can also help improve your efficiency.
 When your environment is cluttered, your mind is more likely to become distracted and less focused.

+# 2024-01-13
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Reduce complexity whenever possible.
+It's not just about writing code that works today, but ensuring it can be understood and evolved tomorrow."

+In practice, this means:
+- Write modular code with clear separation of concerns.
+- Use descriptive variable names and comments judiciously.
+- Avoid premature optimization.
+- Embrace readability over cleverness.
+- Test your code thoroughly to validate its simplicity and robustness.